Nutrition & Wound Healing

 • Proliferative—may overlap with the inflammatory stage and is the beginning of the healing phase; can last from 4 days to more than 3 weeks

-• Remodeling—scar tissue forms, gradually becoming stronger and more flexible, and stage can last up to a year (often hard to see with the naked eye)
+• Remodeling—scar tissue forms, gradually becoming stronger and more flexible, and this stage of healing can last up to a year (often hard to see with the naked eye)

 Some of the barriers to wound healing include: